Yashparmar1125/Pharmacy_Management_System/README.md

 4. **Set up the database**:

-    Ensure PostgreSQL is installed and running.
+    Ensure PostgreSQL is installed and running..
     Create a database for your project(pharmacy.db).

 5. **Update your settings**: